 If you’re one of the many people who enjoy carving wood, you’ve probably thought about buying different woods for different projects.
-Wood for carving can be as varied as the projects you want to carve and as wide-ranging as the available types of wood.
+Wood for carving can be as varied as the projects you want and as wide-ranging as the available types of wood.
 So how do you choose the best wood for carving?

 Softwood Vs. Hardwood